-Any extension request beyond four weeks due to a student’s circumstances are to be reviewed by SAC.
-An extended extension request will be formally made to SAC by the student (via the Student Affairs Committee Application online form).
-SAC will review the extension request and provide a response (usually one month to maximum of one semester).
-If approved, SAC will notify the student and relevant Lecturer/Program Director/Trainer/Facilitator of the arrangement.
-The student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty in this case, due to the extreme nature of his/her situation.
-Further, once any/all forms of assessment have been submitted, the ‘In Progress’ grade will be replaced by the new grade.
+Any extension request beyond four weeks due to a student’s circumstances is to be reviewed by the Program Director, in consultation with the Head of School if required.
+A long extension request must be formally made by the student via email.
+In assessing the request, due consideration will be given to the circumstances of the student as well as the end date of the semester, in relation to the impact of a long extension on enrolment.
+If approved, the Program Director will notify the student and relevant Lecturer of the arrangement.
+The student will receive an ‘In Progress’ grade in the meantime and incur no financial penalty in this case.
+Further, once the assessment has been submitted and assessed, the ‘In Progress’ grade will be replaced by the new grade.

-A request for extension does not guarantee approval.
-The decision is at the discretion of the lecturer/trainer/facilitator, Program Director, or SAC.
+A request for an extension does not guarantee approval.
+The decision is at the discretion of the Lecturer, Program Director, or Head of School.
 Normal appeals processes can be accessed.

 Variation of Assessment

-Students are encouraged to inform AC of any disability, medical condition or learning need that may impact on their studies prior to census date, in case it is not possible to arrange a variation of assessment, and a change of enrolment is advised.
+Students are encouraged to inform AC of any disability, medical condition or learning need that may impact on their studies prior to census date.
+This is so a variation of assessment can be arranged, or, in case it is not possible to arrange, a change of enrolment may be advised and facilitated.

 To request a variation of assessment due to disability, medical condition or learning needs:

-- A meeting is to be arranged by the student with their Program Director and a student services representative to discuss alternative assessment arrangements.
-Students should bring to the meeting appropriate documentation (medical, social worker, and/or psychologist letter), to support an alternative assessment recommendation.
-Discussion is to centre on the students’ needs, propose reasonable and equivalent assessments, as well as maintain the academic reliability and fairness of the course.
-Advice and support on alternative assessments can be requested from the Director of Learning and Teaching as necessary.
+- A meeting is to be arranged by the student with their Program Director (or equivalent) and a Student Experience Team representative to discuss alternative assessment arrangements.
+Students must provide at or prior to the meeting appropriate documentation (medical certificate, social worker and/or psychologist letter), to support an alternative assessment recommendation.
+Discussion is to centre on the student's needs, propose reasonable and equivalent assessments, as well as maintain the academic equity and fairness of the course.
+Advice and support on alternative assessments can be requested from the Chair of Learning and Teaching Committee as necessary.

-- If an alternative assessment method is proposed, a study plan is to be tabled at the Student Affairs Committee by the Program Director with supporting documentation for approval.
+- If an alternative assessment method is proposed, a study plan is to be tabled at the relevant SAC by the Program Director (or equivalent) with supporting documentation for approval.
 If approved, this is to be communicated to all relevant stakeholders.
 If denied, the student can follow AC’s Complaint and Grievance Procedures.